Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 **Local Development**

-In general, writing test cases should be the first step in the local development process for AWSome Books.
-You may then run unit tests.
-You may want to refactor the well-tested code changes you made before rerunning the tests.
+In general, start your local development process for AWSome Books by writing test cases.
+Next, implement your business logic and run unit tests.
+If necessary, refactor your well-tested code and rerun the tests to ensure everything remains reliable.

 ![0004](/images/3/1/0004.svg?featherlight=false&width=100pc)